Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 **So that** I can choose the right plan for my needs.

 **Acceptance Criteria:**
-- Clear presentation of available plans (Free, Pro)
+- Clear presentation of available plans:
+  - Free tier: Limited to 2 simultaneous app projects
+  - Pro tier: Up to 20 simultaneous app projects ($7/month or $70/year)
 - Feature comparison table
-- Pricing information with monthly/annual options
 - FAQ section addressing common subscription questions

 #### US-26: Subscription Management
 **As a** paying customer,
 **I want to** manage my subscription,
 **So that** I can upgrade, downgrade, or cancel as needed.

 **Acceptance Criteria:**
-- Self-service upgrade/downgrade process
+- Self-service upgrade/downgrade process via Stripe Customer Portal
 - Prorated billing for plan changes
 - Cancellation flow with feedback collection
 - Clear display of next billing date